SlipShabby/42SiliconValley/Libft/README.md

 # 42SiliconValley - Libft

-My implementation of some of the Standard C Library functions including some additional.
+My implementation of the Standard C Library functions including some additional.
-This README.md and actually all the repository was inspired by @gguarnay (https://github.com/gguarnay), so enjoy and check his git (https://github.com/gguarnay?tab=repositories).
+The goal of the project is to learn how to create your custom library for any future projects.
+Also it is a great way to learn how standard functions works behind the scene and customize them for your needs.

 ## Table of Contents
 * [What is libft?](#what-is-libft)